Xueta: Conspiracism

-Four years later, in 1677, the Supreme Inquisition ordered the Majorcan Inquisition to act on the case of the confession of the servants.
+Four years later, in 1677, the Supreme Inquisition ordered the Mallorcan Inquisition to act on the case of the confession of the servants.
 According to the servants, the observants, as they called themselves, in reference to the Torah, met in a garden in Palma where they observed Yom Kippur.
-This led to the detention of some of the leaders of the Crypto-Jewish community of Majorca, Pere Onofre Cortès (also known as Moixina), master of one of the servants and proprietor of the garden, along with five other people.
+This led to the detention of some of the leaders of the Crypto-Jewish community of Mallorca, Pere Onofre Cortès (also known as Moixina), master of one of the servants and proprietor of the garden, along with five other people.
 From that point on, they proceeded to arrest 237 individuals in the course of a single year.

 Helped by corrupt functionaries, the accused were able to arrange to only provide limited information in their own confessions and to denounce as few of their co-religionists as possible.
 All of the accused solicited the opportunity to return to the Church, and were reconciled.

-Part of the penalty consisted of the confiscation of all of the goods of the condemned, which were valued at two million Majorcan lliura which, according to the usual procedures of the inquisition, had to be paid in actual currency.
+Part of the penalty consisted of the confiscation of all of the goods of the condemned, which were valued at two million Mallorcan lliura which, according to the usual procedures of the inquisition, had to be paid in actual currency.
 This constituted an exorbitant quantity for the era and, according to a protest of the Gran i General Consell, there was not this much hard cash on the entire island.

 Finally, in the spring of 1679, five autos-da-fé took place, the first of which was preceded by the demolition of the building in the garden and the salting the earth where the conversos met.
 Before an expectant multitude, condemnation was pronounced against 221 conversos.
 Afterward, those who were condemned to prison were transported to serve out their sentences in new prisons erected by the Inquisition, and had their goods confiscated.